 Riff

-As you can imagine, this is a commonly used technique to create riffs.
+This is a commonly used technique.
 You randomly click some of the steps in a 16 beat pattern and move them around while sticking to a particular scale.
 Then, on a lower octave, add notes to the missing steps on a particular key to act as the counter point notes.
 This works great and quickly creates a nice little riff that looks a bit like this,

 Pattern